-In accordance with Rule 4.1 (3) of the External Audit Part of the PRA Rulebook for Solvency If firms we are required to consider whether the Other Information is materially inconsistent with our knowledge obtained in the audit of Group and Company's statutory financial statements.
+In accordance with Rule 4.1 (3) of the External Audit Part of the PRA Rulebook for Solvency II firms we are also required to consider, where applicable, whether the Other Information is materially inconsistent with our knowledge obtained in the audit of the Entities' statutory financial statements for the year ended 31 December 2023 ('the 2023 Statutory Audits).
 If, based on the work we have performed, we conclude that there is a material misstatement of this other information, we are required to report that fact.
-We have nothing to report in this regard.
+As at the date of signing this audit report we have not yet finalised 2023 Statutory Audits.
+Based on the status of the 2023 Statutory Audits as at the date of this audit report, we have nothing to report in this respect.